apache/trafficserver/doc/admin-guide/plugins/ja3_fingerprint.en.rst

    This option is only useful when the plugin is configured as a global plugin.
 By default this is not enabled.

+.. option:: --preserve

+   There may be situations in a network where there are multiple proxies handling the same requests.
+   In these situations, each proxy may be configured to add ja* header fields.
+By default, |TS| will append the ``;`` separated signature values to the already existing header fields characteristic of the client-side connection for the given proxy in the chain.
+However, it may be that only the signatures for the proxy closest to the client are interesting for fingerprinting and no other signatures are desired to be appended to the fields.
+In these situations, this option causes the plugin to inspect the request to see whether the ja header field already exists, and, if so, no further signatures are added to the field value.

+   By default this is not enabled.

 Requirement
 =============